ooz/ooz.github.io/about.md

 ## Imprint

-Due to the personal nature of this website and blog, I am not required to provide full contact information.
+Due to the personal, non-commercial nature of this website and blog, I am not required to provide full contact information.
 If you require this information, please write an email including justification to the following email address:

 ```